joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/27/opinion/ftx-sam-bankman-fried-fullenkamp.html?searchResultPosition=3

 **After a Deadly Blaze, a Surge of Defiance Against China’s Covid Policies**\
-`Stringent Covid rules, bringing shared suffering, have created a focus for an eruption of public anger.`\
+`Protests became rare once the government cut off most routes to collective action.
+But ubiquitous Covid rules, bringing shared suffering, have created a focus for anger.`\
 https://nytimes.com/2022/11/27/world/asia/china-covid-protest.html?searchResultPosition=4

 **What’s Going On in This Picture? | Nov.
 28, 2022**\